petergardfjall/dotfiles/cheat/sheets/elisp.cheat.md

 ## Atoms and basic types
 The simplest objects in Elisp are called *atoms*.
-These evaluate to themselves and come in three forms:
+These evaluate to themselves and come in several forms, with a few notable ones being:

 - Integers: `42`
 - Floats:   `3.0`